SPINE PHYSICAL THERAPY

 It depends on the symptoms you are experiencing as a result of your poor posture.
 In general, poor posture makes us move and function inefficiently and places abnormal stresses on our spine and other body parts.
 This manifests as pain, stiffness, fatigue and other symptoms.
 Poor posture can be corrected to some degree through the diligent application of specific exercises and specific manual therapy techniques.

-North Carolina, like most states, is a direct access state, meaning you do not need a doctor’s referral to be seen by a physical therapist.
+You will need a doctor’s referral to be seen by a physical therapist.

 That depends.
 If you had recent imaging done, bring the report and actual exposures with you.
 If you don’t have any recent imaging, that is okay as you may not need them.
 Your spine physical therapist will discuss imaging with you at your initial appointment.